-The Company has included, throughout this document, certain performance measures, including (i) average cash cost per attributable ounce, (ii) average realized gold price per attributable ounce and (iii) cash flows from operating activities excluding changes in non-cash working capital.
+The Company has included, throughout this document, certain performance measures, including (i) average cash cost per attributable ounce, (ii) average realized gold price per attributable ounce, (iii) cash flows from operating activities excluding changes in non-cash working capital and (iv) all in sustaining cost per gold ounce on a co-product basis.
 The presentation of these non-IFRS measures is intended to provide additional information and should not be considered in isolation or as a substitute for measures of performance prepared in accordance with IFRS.
-These non-IFRS measures do not have any standardized meaning prescribed by IFRS, and other companies may calculate these measures differently.
+These non-IFRS measures do not have any standardized meaning prescribed by IFRS, and other companies may calculate these measures differently. i.
 Average cash cost per attributable ounce is calculated by dividing the Company's cost of sales, excluding depletion by the number of Attributable Gold Equivalent ounces sold.
 The Company presents average cash cost per ounce as it believes that certain investors use this information to evaluate the Company's performance in comparison to other streaming companies in the precious metals mining industry who present results on a similar basis.
 Figure 1.1 provides a reconciliation of average cash cost of gold on a per ounce basis.